dscripka/openWakeWord/README.md

 # openWakeWord

-openWakeWord is a fully open-source wakeword library that can be used to create voice-enabled applications and interfaces.
-It has a set of pre-trained models for common words & phrases that work well in real-world environments, and does not require user-specific data or training to achieve robust performance.
+openWakeWord is an open-source wakeword library that can be used to create voice-enabled applications and interfaces.
+It includes pre-trained models for common words & phrases that work well in real-world environments.

 # Installation & Usage